A Gut Doctor's Go-To Gut-Friendly Drink (No, Not Water)

 Benefits of jasmine green tea.

-The catechins in green tea, most notably epigallocatechin gallate (EGCG), provide anti-inflammatory benefits.
-They have also been shown to absorb into the gastrointestinal (GI) tract effectively, where those same inflammation-modulating properties can help manage or reduce the risk of GI disorders.
+The catechins in green tea, most notably epigallocatechin gallate (EGCG), provide anti-inflammatory benefits1.
+They have also been shown to absorb into the gastrointestinal (GI) tract effectively, where those same inflammation-modulating properties can help manage or reduce the risk of GI disorders2.

-In fact, research backs it up: Studies have shown that green tea can improve mood and cognitive functioning.
-More specifically, drinking just half a cup of green tea lowers depression and dementia risks.
+In fact, research backs it up: Studies have shown that green tea can improve mood and cognitive functioning4.
+More specifically, drinking just half a cup of green tea lowers depression and dementia risks5.

 "Green tea is a great anti-inflammatory, gut-microbiome-friendly thing to include in your regular routine," Singh says.
 To make it even more soothing and flavorful, opt for a cup of jasmine green tea instead.
 Due to the gut-brain connection, many of the nutrients that make the beverage good for the gut also make it good for the brain.
 Plus, tea can count toward your daily water intake.